After two years of war, Sudan faces one of the world’s worst humanitarian crises.

 Approximately 80% of hospitals are non-operational, lacking basic utilities and supplies, worsening the health crisis.

-IR Sudan deployed a team and initiated responding in coordination with the Ministry of Health.
+IR Sudan are responding to the outbreak in coordination with the Ministry of Health.

-World Food Programme and UNICEF announced there is famine in Sudan, based on the confirmation by the Famine Review Committee.
+World Food Programme and UNICEF warns of famine in Sudan, based on the confirmation by the Famine Review Committee.

 FCR reported famine in Zamzam camp.
 Located in Sudan’s North Darfur Region, it shelters more than 400,000 displaced people.

-The FRC warns that other parts of Sudan risk famine if concerted action is not taken.
+The FRC warns that other parts of Sudan risk famine if concerted action is not taken, with many more dying of hunger and related conditions like malnutrition and infection.

 There is famine in North Darfur and if the situation continues, it is expected that other parts of Darfur will equally be affected.